Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Analysis from Perspective of Multiple Designers

 where $\beta_i$ denotes a given bound, then

 is found to be a bounding function.
-Because $\hat{K}_i$ is a stabilizing controller just for $G_{y_i u_i}$, such a subcontroller design problem can be handled by existing approaches, e.g., the $\mu$-synthesis.
-We remark that an actual value of $\delta$ may not be easy to find in practice because $\bm L$ is supposed to involve unknown parameters.
-The significance of Proposition~4 is to prove that, for any admissible $\bm L$, there actually exists a bounding function, dependent on $\bm L$, such that it is monotone increasing with respect to the local performance indices $J_1^{\star},\ldots,J_N^{\star}$.
+Because $\hat{K}_i$ is a stabilizing controller just for $G_{y_i u_i}$, such a subcontroller design problem can be handled via existing approaches, such as the $\mu$-synthesis or others.
+It should be noted that, in principle, any existing controller design method can be applied to determine a possible $\hat{K}_i$.
+This offers feasible options to each subcontroller designer when designing their subcontroller depending on the intended applications.
+We remark that it may be difficult to determine the actual value of $\delta$ in practice because $\bm L$ is supposed to involve unknown parameters.
+The significance of Proposition~4 is to prove that, for any admissible $\bm L$, there exists a bounding function, dependent on $\bm L$, such that it is monotone increasing for the local performance indices $J_1^{\star},\ldots,J_N^{\star}$.
+We note that a similar upper bound in terms of the $\mathcal{H}_2$-norm or others can also be derived from \eqref{Tzdentret}.

-Finally, as a notable property of the output-rectifying retrofit control, we also state the following fact that is relevant to ``self-responsibility" for local disturbance attenuation.